projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 RTC
 +++

-RTC timer is used to wakeup SoC when the timer is expired.
+RTC timer is used to wake up the SoC when the timer is expired.
 (A use case is for an automatic software upgrade with a specific time.)
 RTC frame definition is as below.